cmcgrew/blog-app/README.md

-Moved things around and changed the DB query.

-Next:

-Need to change the 'Edit' button to be the "Add Profile Pic" button.
+Blog app to post your blog entries, kind of like Reddit!

-Need to write unit tests
+Includes unit tests and postman tests.

-Need to write postman tests